 Find a professional drone survey company

-With crews of licensed professionals working in Long Island, New York, North Carolina, Kentucky, Pennsylvania, West Virginia, Florida, and Connecticut, Scalice Land Surveying is at the forefront of the latest drone land survey technologies.
+With crews of licensed professionals working in Long Island, New York, North Carolina, Kentucky, Pennsylvania, West Virginia, and Connecticut, Scalice Land Surveying is at the forefront of the latest drone land survey technologies.
 Our family-owned and operated land surveying company has completed over 6,000 land surveys to date.
 When you choose us as your drone survey company, you can rest assured that you’re working with a team you can trust.

 Our services are a cut above the rest because we always put the latest technologies to work for our clients.
 By embracing cutting-edge solutions, Scalice takes advantage of the best tools the market has to offer, including drones.